polyphony-chat/branding/README.md

 # branding
-Non-free, open-source branding used by Polyphony for reference use only.
+Non-free branding used by Polyphony for reference use only.

 ## Copyright